Pool Pump & Filter Pump Repair

 There are now white LED pool lights and color changing LED pool lights.

-The heater for your pool and spa can be set to heat the entire pool or just the spa, depending on each pool's setup.
+A pool heater or spa heater can be set to heat the entire pool or just the spa, depending on each pool's setup.
 It can be used to begin the swimming pool season a few weeks early or extend the season for a few extra weeks or heat the pool up for a winter holiday party.
 (Heating for a winter holiday party will take some extra time and natural gas.)

-Heaters issues, can at times be very simple repairs.
-When there is poor water flow from a pump issue, leaking suction valve or a dirty pool filter, the heater’s safety features could prevent the heater from trying to ignite.
-There are several other safeties that the heater will check before allowing ignition.
-A few simple heater issues:
+Pool heater or spa heater issues, can at times be very simple repairs.
+When there is poor water flow from a pool pump issue, leaking suction valve or a dirty pool filter, the pool heater’s safety features could prevent the heater from trying to ignite.
+There are several other safeties that the pool heater will check before allowing ignition.
+A few simple pool heater issues:

 - Failed Automation Water Temperature Sensor